jazzdotdev/jazz/Readme.md

 ## Get Started

-Torchbear comes as a single executable (eg an .exe file) which makes it easy to install and easy to run.
-(Apps simply need this [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)), `#!/usr/bin/env torchbear`).

-Torchbear also comes with a package manager, called [Machu Picchu](https://github.com/foundpatterns/machu-picchu), which you can use to download more apps; it also works as a dependency manager which makes deployment of component-oriented software easier.
+Torchbear comes as a single executable (eg a binary .exe file) which makes it easy to install and easy to run apps.
+It also comes with a package manager, called [Machu Picchu](https://github.com/foundpatterns/machu-picchu), which helps you to download more apps, and it also works as a dependency manager, making deploying and developing component-oriented software easy.

 ### Install